wix/stylable/docs/guides/components-basics.md

     outline: none;
     border: none;
 }
-.root:clicked { /* places the state on the root of the component */
+.root:clicked { /* matches the clicked state on the root of the component */
     background: lightcyan;
 }
-.root:clicked .status { /* paints the status indicator when button root is clicked */
+.root:clicked .status { /* matches the status class when button root is in clicked state */
     border: 2px solid yellowgreen;
     box-shadow: 0px 0px 1px yellowgreen;
 }